 In addition to sweetberry honeysuckle, you may see this designated as honeyberry, blue-berried honeysuckle, edible honeysuckle, fly honeysuckle, blue honeysuckle, edible blue honeysuckle or bearberry honeysuckle.

 Preferred USDA Hardiness Zones

-This species can be grown in Zones 2-7 depending on which cultivar you plant, making this an excellent choice for a fruit shrub in areas with lower temperatures.
+This species can be grown in zones 2 to 7 depending on which cultivar you plant, making this an excellent choice for a fruit shrub in areas with lower temperatures.
 If you live in the colder zones, make sure that you choose a cultivar that is specifically noted to grow in those zones.
 It comes from the temperate areas of the Northern Hemisphere.

 Size and Shape

-Once it reaches full size, the sweetberry honeysuckle will be about 5' tall and wide, generally creating a rounded shape.
+Once it reaches full size, the sweetberry honeysuckle will be about 5 feet tall and wide, generally creating a rounded shape.

 Your shrub will grow the best if you can site it in full sun.
 It may be able to grow in partial sun, but do not expect as many flowers or fruit to form.

 Each leaf is a glaucous (having a pale or blue cast) green, oval, and approximately 1 to 3 inches long.
 The cream-colored flowers are formed in pairs in the spring.

 The fruit formed is a powdery-blue berry that is a little over 1/3 of an inch long (1 cm).
 They have very thin skins that break down easily when eaten.
 You may start getting fruit set in its second year since the flowers and fruit form on year-old wood, but it will take a few years to really start producing.